Raelifin/sumibli/raw/works_conlangTestCases.md

 |Yesterday the oldest girl
 in the village lost her kitten.|🎏ilaibau klagatu li papau shu tuzai sha bava la ti lu kainglanu sha thip
-|Were you born in this village?|🎏itshua bi lua faki li bava sha tau
+|Were you born in this village?|🎏ichua bi lua faki li bava sha tau
-|Can your brother dance well?|🎏itshua saurfa sha bi lua flargapi
+|Can your brother dance well?|🎏ichua saurfa sha bi la flargapi
-|Did the man leave?|🎏itshua pa la guntau
+|Did the man leave?|🎏ichua pa la guntau
-|Is your sister coming for you?|🎏itshua saurfa sha bi la gubtau laipai bi
+|Is your sister coming for you?|🎏ichua saurfa sha bi la gubtau laipai bi
-|Can you come tomorrow?|🎏itshua bi la gubtau sha klagartu
+|Can you come tomorrow?|🎏ichua bi la gubtau sha klagartu
-|Have the neighbors gone away for the winter?|🎏itshua parsh vaflu la guntau laibau klatatnatu
+|Have the neighbors gone away for the winter?|🎏ichua parsh vaflu la guntau laibau klatatnatu
-|Does the robin sing in the rain?|🎏utshuath _robin_ la kaitamau laiklu takuni
+|Does the robin sing in the rain?|🎏uchuath _robin_ la kaitamau laiklu takuni
-|Are you going with us to the concert?|🎏igu lu bursh favgla liri hau bi li marsai
+|Are you going with us to the concert?|🎏igu lu bursh favgla liri hau bi li marsa
-|Have you ever traveled in the jungle?|🎏itshua bi la gu laibu kisdaukdu
+|Have you ever traveled in the jungle?|🎏ichua bi la gu laibu kisdaukdu
-|We sailed down the river for several miles.|🎏imarsai lua baiku laibath _several miles_ laikauri daiku
+|We sailed down the river for several miles.|🎏imarsa lua baiku laibath _several miles_ laikauri daiku
 |Everybody knows about hunting.|🎏usla la pu lu kainai
 |On a sunny morning after the solstice
-we started for the mountains.|🎏ilaibau tati shu klaglitu laitu klaglish zikauni li marsai la gush zaisli lu bash dadu
+we started for the mountains.|🎏ilaibau tati shu klaglitu laitu klaglish zikauni li marsa la gush zaisli lu bash dadu
-|Tom laughed at the monkey's tricks.|🎏ili flavla sha kaifla la fai luth _Tom_ la mavau
+|Tom laughed at the monkey's tricks.|🎏uflavla shar kaifla la fai luth _Tom_ la mavau
 |An old man with a walking stick
 stood beside the fence.|🎏ipatu li dadaigu la tadai laitaur barfu
 |The squirrel's nest was hidden